activenode/sketch-poc/README.md

 ## Ideas to improve

+- Install eslint import order to have less diffs
 - Depending on your needs I could surely add type safety through TypeScript
 - Caching (apollo?)
 - Abstracting to custom hooks if needed